ADAC-LIRMM/adam/docs/source/hardware/activity_pause_protocol.rst

 Drawing inspiration from the AXI stream ``READY`` and ``VALID`` signals, this protocol offers a combination of control simplicity with minimal overhead.

-With the objective of devising an effective strategy for clock gating, power gating and non-volatile exploration, we converged on a protocol that was both simple and powerful.
-Taking inspiration from the AXI stream ``READY`` and ``VALID`` signals, this protocol merges ease of control with minimal overhead.

 .. note::

    It was later perceived that ADAM's Activity Pause Protocol closely resembles